MUJIMERGE/PickwordSell_Backend/README.md

-# PickwordSell
+# PickwordSell_Backend
-This project is for PickwordSell Service
+This project is for PickwordSell Back-end Service